Command-line tools

 The status

 command allows operators to track the status of the DKG over time: what state their node is in, what who made a proposal, who has accepted or rejected a proposal, or when a resharing has completed.
-This can be output as CSV or in a pretty table, the default being pretty.

 $ drand dkg status -h